 - What countries did you visit?

-I visited three states besides my own: Colorado, Florida, and my home state.
+Not really a big year for travel.
+I visited three states besides my own: Illinois, Florida, and my home state.
 All with Carla.

 - What was your biggest achievement of the year?